 I almost drowned in the ocean when I was 16.
 I was playing with some friends along a rocky coast in northern California when the sand fell away suddenly and I got pulled into an undertow.
-For the next very long couple of minutes I was tossed around in the current; I was about to gulp in a lungful of sea water when I – somehow, I don’t know how – popped to the surface.
+For the next very long couple of minutes I tumbled around in the current and was about to gulp in a lungful of sea water when I somehow popped to the surface.

 That was one of the most disorienting and draining incidents of my life, but certainly not the only one.
-Some of my “dry land undertow” experiences include getting married and moving from the U.S. to South Africa at the end of the Apartheid era; the years of having young children, which I adored but often left me feeling clueless, vulnerable and exhausted; the juggling-priorities-all-day-every-day working mom years; the eight other times I moved around the world or across the country; changing careers; my mom dying; the kids going off to college; and getting diagnosed/living with cancer.
+Some of my “dry land undertow” experiences include getting married and moving from the U.S. to South Africa at the end of the Apartheid era; having young children, which was awesome AND exhausting; juggling priorities all day every day as a working mom; moving around the world or across the country eight other times; changing careers; my mom dying; the kids going off to college; and getting diagnosed/living with cancer.

-Maybe, if you ever feel like things in your life are pulling you down or tossing you around, this process could help you too.
+If you ever feel like things in your life are pulling you down or tossing you around, this process might help you, too.

 First: What DOES Matter Most?